ItzikGabay/react-crxo/README.md

 # How to use CRXO?

+To use the tool, simply run the CLI command with the appropriate options.

-You can install it locally or globally, or just use it with "npx crxo" command without any installations required.
+For example, to generate a new React component with CSS styling and TypeScript code, you can install it locally or globally, or just use it with "npx crxo" command without any installations required.

 * Global installation: npm i -g crxo / yarn global add crxo
 * Local installation: npm i crxo --save-dev / yarn add crxo -D